East Berkshire (UK Parliament constituency): Boundaries

-The constituency was formed largely from the District of Bracknell (formerly the Rural District of Easthampstead), which was previously part of the County Constituency of Wokingham.
-It also included the parts of the Royal Borough of Windsor and Maidenhead which had formerly comprised the Rural District of Windsor (previously part the County Constituency of Windsor and Maidenhead) and the parishes in the former Rural District of Eton in Buckinghamshire which had been transferred to Berkshire by the Local Government Act 1972 (previously part of the County Constituency of Beaconsfield).
+The constituency largely comprised the District of Bracknell (formerly the Rural District of Easthampstead), which had been part of Wokingham.
+It also included those parts of the Royal Borough of Windsor and Maidenhead which had formerly made up the Rural District of Windsor (transferred from Windsor and Maidenhead), and those parishes in the former Rural District of Eton in Buckinghamshire which had been transferred to Berkshire by the Local Government Act 1972 (previously part of Beaconsfield).

 Its main settlement was Bracknell, and it also included Ascot, Sunningdale, Sunninghill, Datchet, Crowthorne, Sandhurst, and Old Windsor.

-The seat was abolished for the 1997 general election when the majority of the constituency was absorbed into the new County Constituency of Bracknell.
-Eastern areas, comprising parts of the Royal Borough of Windsor and Maidenhead and also including Ascot, transferred to the re-established County Constituency of Windsor.
+The seat was abolished for the 1997 general election with the majority being absorbed into the new constituency of Bracknell.
+Eastern areas, comprising the parts of the Royal Borough of Windsor and Maidenhead and also including Ascot, were transferred to the re-established constituency of Windsor.